TiffWid/BTT_Salicylic_Acid/README.md

 * Feature selection and Hyperparameter tuning strategies
 * Training setup (e.g., % of data for training/validation, evaluation metric, baseline performance)

 The models that we used we the Support Vector Machine (SVM) and EfficientNetB0 model.
 We used the SVM model since one of our team members has had experience with using it.
 SVMs perform well in high-dimensional spaces, making them suitable for image classification where each pixel can be considered a feature.
 SVMs can handle both linear and non-linear classification tasks effectively using different kernel functions such as linear, polynomial, radial basis function (RBF), etc. SVMs are advantageous for their simplicity, memory efficiency, and interpretability, but they may not match the performance of deep learning models.
+SVM performance heavily depends on its hyperparameters.
+GridSearchCV systematically tests various parameter combinations and gives you the best one.

+The conclusion is that the best parameters for the scale is C: 10, gamma: scale, and kernel: rbf.
+For the training, we used 500 images that were PCA-transformed and scaled them for training.
+For evaluation, we used accuracy_score and the f1 weighed score.

-For the EfficientNetb0 CNN model, we choose this since  "is a good choice for image classification due to its high accuracy, efficiency, and suitability for resource-constrained environments.
-It achieves state-of-the-art results while being smaller and faster than other CNNs"
-"is a convolutional neural network that is trained on more than a million images from the ImageNet database [1].
+For the EfficientNetb0 CNN model, we choose this since is stated to be "a good choice for image classification due to its high accuracy, efficiency, and suitability for resource-constrained environments.
+It achieves state-of-the-art results while being smaller and faster than other CNNs" and "is a convolutional neural network that is trained on more than a million images from the ImageNet database [1].
 The network can classify images into 1000 object categories, such as keyboard, mouse, pencil, and many animals.
 As a result, the network has learned rich feature representations for a wide range of images (Matlab)."

+This model took two hours to train, but we used a 20% of the images

+---

 ---

 ## **📈 Results & Key Findings**